When Kelly enters in the last scene when Peg is on the phone, we can see a microphone at the ceiling.

 Peggy: That means you had a birthday last month.
 Happy birthday honey!

 Al: Hey, Steve?
 You know that two feet, three inches?
 Well, it was just big enough that a cop spotted me and gave me another ticket for a broken tail-light.

 Steve: Well, I warned you, Al.

 Al: Yeah, oh yeah.
 You know, me and you just have to go hunting one day.
 Yeah, I'll get you a pair of antlers to wear.

-Peggy: Oh honey, I'm so proud of you.
+Peggy: Congratulations, Kelly, I'm so proud of you.